datrujil/PersonalPortfolio/README.md

 - About Page - Contains brief description of myself
 - Contact Page - Contains a contact form you can fill out and submit to reach out to me

+## Known Errors on Validation Files
+`valid-accessability*.jpeg`: Incorrectly identifies icons html code as italics and identifies that an h4 header can not come after an h1 header.

+`valid-css*.jpeg`: Incorrectly identifies that animation-timeline property does not exist.
+If I leave those lines off of my code, my scroll animations stop to work.

 ## Number of Assignment Points
 I believe I deserve 14 on points for this assignment.